tstack/lnav/docs/source/formats.rst

   :timestamp-format: An array of timestamp formats using a subset of the
     strftime conversion specification.
 The following conversions are
     supported: %a, %b, %L, %M, %H, %I, %d, %e, %k, %l, %m, %p, %y, %Y, %S, %s,
     %Z, %z.
-In addition, you can also use '%i' for milliseconds from the epoch.
+In addition, you can also use the following:

+    :%L: Milliseconds as a decimal number (range 000 to 999).
+    :%f: Microseconds as a decimal number (range 000000 to 999999).
+    :%N: Nanoseconds as a decimal number (range 000000000 to 999999999).
+    :%i: Milliseconds from the epoch.

   :level-field: The name of the regex capture group that contains the log
     message level.
 Defaults to "level".